Jean-njoroge/jean-njoroge.github.io/_posts/2017-11-13-significance-of-exploratory-data-anaysis.md

 ![EDA methods ](/images/eda_methods.png)
 ![EDA methods](https://github.com/Jean-njoroge/jean-njoroge.github.io/tree/master/)

-•	Univariate methods (graphical and non-graphical) look at one variable (data column) at a time,
+* Univariate methods (graphical and non-graphical) look at one variable (data column) at a time,
-•	multivariate methods look at two or more variables at a time to explore relationships.
+* multivariate methods look at two or more variables at a time to explore relationships.
 Usually our multivariate EDA will be bivariate (looking at exactly two variables), but occasionally it will involve three or more variables.
-•	Dimensionality reduction to understand the fields in the data that account for the most variance between observations and allow for the processing of a reduced volume of data
+* Dimensionality reduction to understand the fields in the data that account for the most variance between observations and allow for the processing of a reduced volume of data
-•	Cluster analysis is an exploratory data analysis tool for organizing observed data or cases into similar observations in the dataset into differentiated groupings, which by collapsing the data into a few small data points, patterns of behavior can be more easily identified (see figure 4)
+* Cluster analysis is an exploratory data analysis tool for organizing observed data or cases into similar observations in the dataset into differentiated groupings, which by collapsing the data into a few small data points, patterns of behavior can be more easily identified (see figure 4)

-Through these methods, the data scientist validates assumptions and identifies patterns that will inform the understanding of the problem and model selection, builds an intuition for the data to ensure high quality analysis, and validates that the data has been generated in the way it was expected to.